domasvz1/DO-Shop-ASP.NET-MVC/README.md

 (More to come)

 # Currently working on
+- Navigation bar (80 %) [the UI and the text doesnt matter for now]
-- Navigation bar, Admin Panel and the UI display of the items in the Shop.
+- Admin Panel and the UI display of the items in the Shop.

 You might havesome addons or something else regarding the project, so im leaving you with this "Setting up the project" guide:
 --